aaronkjones/noobs-term/docs/README.md

 ## Overview

 ![Cover preview](_media/cover_preview_lrg.png)
-Noobs Terminal is a single-command installer that incorporates some of the wonderful terminal programs, packages, and configurations that are commonly installed together.
+Noobs Terminal is a terminal bundle that incorporates some of the wonderful terminal programs, packages, and configurations that are commonly installed together.

-**Special thanks to all of the contributors and creators of the tools and configurations included.**

 ## What's Included